-The Cooperative Education Program is your opportunity to gain hands-on job experience while pursuing a degree — and get paid doing it.
+The Cooperative Education Program is your opportunity to gain hands-on job experience while pursuing a degree.
 Through alternate semesters of full-time study and full-time work experience, you can:

 - Be well-paid for your hard work — program participants average more than $18 per hour